Jaimeloeuf/dApp/README.md

 # dApp
 Repo where I experiment with building dApps.
+Below are the dApps in this repo.

+#### voting/
+A Smart Contract for voting.